GoatChen/learngit/readme.txt

 master new line
 new line feature
 new line dev  --no-ff
-new line bug
-new line dev stash
+new line dev stash list